tpg/timewarp/readme.md

 Timewarp is simple library for dealing with iCalendar objects.
 The library attempts to adhere to RFC [5545](https://tools.ietf.org/html/rfc5545) and [5546](https://tools.ietf.org/html/rfc5546).

-**Timewarp requires PHP 7.0.**

-> It's still early days.
-I'm still working through Timewarp and there's a lot of features and requirements missing.
-The documentation is as I last left it and might not be up-to-date.
-Until version 1.0, I cannot make any promises about the quality of the documention, or Timewarp itself, for that matter.
+> There's a lot of features and requirements missing and I'll work on documentation as time allows.
+It might not be as up-to-date as it should be until a version 1.0 is complete, so I cannot make any promises as to the quality of the documentation.
+However I use Timewarp myself in a number of projects, so it does (and will) receive updates.
-> However, Timewarp is intended as a core component for tools I am currently working on, so it will be actively developped in the foreseeable future.

 ---